-The morning light filtered through the high, narrow windows of the cloisters in jagged shafts of grey, illuminating dust motes that danced like tiny, panicked ghosts in the damp air.
-The castle felt like a lung holding its breath.
-Everywhere Gwen looked, students were huddled in tight, whispering groups, their eyes darting toward any movement.
-The Equinox Riot and the Red Letters were the only things anyone was talking about.
+The morning light filtered through the high, narrow windows of the cloisters in stretched, sickly shafts of grey, illuminating dust motes that danced like tiny, panicked ghosts in the damp air.
+The castle felt like a lung holding its breath, the stone walls sweating with the collective anxiety of a thousand students.

 Gwen barely heard her.
-She was thinking of the rhyme in the letter—a twisting of the Circle’s first rule: The black ink of the oath outlasts the clear water of the well.
+She was thinking of the rhyme in the letter—a twisting of the Circle’s First Law: The black ink of the oth outlasts the clear water of the well.
 To Gwen, that rule was a sacred oath of protection.
 Seeing it used as a battle cry for a massacre was a desecration that made her blood run cold.

 “And what are you going to say at the emergency Circle meeting?”
-Sloan asked, bumping Gwen’s shoulder to snap her out of her trance.
-The movement caused the sheer, ruffled lace of her sleeve to catch on Gwen’s blazer.
+Sloan asked, bumping Gwen’s shoulder.
+The sheer, ruffled lace of her sleeve caught on Gwen’s blazer, tethering them together for a brief, messy second.
 “Noon doesn’t give you a lot of time to plot.
 Alistair is going to want a plan.
-You need to be ready to lay the blame exactly where it belongs—on the Vapours for inciting the riot.”
+You need to be ready to lay the blame exactly where it belongs.”

 Gwen felt a wave of nausea.
-If she told the Circle about the Ouroboros imprint, she might be accusing her own mentor.
+Her brain was a chaotic collage of Ouroboros imprints, duellist parry Ts, and distrustful gazes.
+If she told the Circle about her suspicions, she’d be accusing one of her own.
 If she stayed silent, she was complicit in an attempt to incite violence.

 “I… I’m not sure yet,” she managed to say, her fingers tightening around the letter.